hiesabx/reservoirflow/README.md

 - Give a star in GitHub for [`openresim`](https://github.com/zakgrin/openresim) (you need a GitHub Account).
 - Start using `openresim` for your projects or thesis.
 - Compare `openresim` with other commercial tools and openly share your feedback.
 - Share your progress and experience in [LinkedIn](https://www.linkedin.com/feed/) or any other platfrom.
 Use `#openresim` hashtag so the community can interact with your work.
-Mention [Zakariya ABUGRIN](https://www.linkedin.com/in/zakariya-abugrin-45306987/) the author can give you a quick feedback.
+Mention [Zakariya ABUGRIN](https://www.linkedin.com/in/zakariya-abugrin-45306987/) so the author can give you a quick feedback.
 - Report some issues you face under [Issues](https://github.com/zakgrin/openresim/issues).

 **Developers:**